Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 The Mariners tied the game game in the ninth, took the lead in the 10th and Edwin Diaz got his 50th save of the season in a stunning 4-3 win over the Diamondbacks.

 PHOENIX — The Mariners were done.
 Opportunities were squandered.
-Baserunners were stranded.
+Base runners were stranded.
 Failure with runners in scoring position was followed by more failure.
-They had so many chances to secure a victory on Saturday night and tossed them aside in a galling fashion.
-Just another game lost in the season and in their quest to overcome the A’s for the second wild card spot.
+They had so many chances to secure a victory Saturday night and tossed them aside in a galling fashion.
+Just another game lost in the season and in their quest to overcome the A’s for the second wild-card spot.

 But that final out to seal an assumed fate was never realized.